 \subsection{Difference in networks and approaches}

 {\bf Embeddings: } On Dosage extraction, in general, ELMo obtains better performance than BERT, refer to Table \ref{tab:main-r}.
-This could be because we concatenated the numbers with a hyphen, and as ELMo uses character-level tokens it can learn the tagging better than BERT, a similar observation is also noted in \citeauthor{wallace2019nlp}.
-On the other hand, on Frequency extraction, without pretraining, ELMo's performance is lagging by a big margin of $\sim$8.5 ROUGE-1 F1 compared to BERT-based embeddings.
+This could be because we concatenated the numbers with a hyphen, and because ELMo uses character-level tokens it can learn the tagging better than BERT.
+Similar observations are found in recent literature.
+On the other hand, on Frequency extraction, without pretraining, ELMo's performance lags by a big margin of $\approx$8.5 ROUGE-1 F1 compared to BERT-based embeddings.

-Although in cases without encoder pretraining, ClinicalBERT performed the best in the Frequency extraction task (by a small margin), in general, it does not perform as well as BERT.
+Although ClinicalBERT performed the best in the Frequency extraction task (by a small margin) in cases without encoder pretraining, in general it does not perform as well as BERT.
 This could also be a reflection of the fact that the language and style of writing used in clinical notes is very different from the way doctors converse with patients and the embedding dimension difference.
-Lookup table embedding performed decently in the frequency extraction task but lags behind in the Dosage extraction task.
+Lookup table embedding performed decently in the frequency extraction task, but lags behind in the Dosage extraction task.

-From the metrics and qualitative inspection, we find that the Frequency extraction is an easier task than the Dosage extraction.
-This is because, in the conversations, frequency information usually occurs in isolation and near the medications, but a medication's dosage can occur 1) near other medication's dosages, 2) with previous dosages (when a dosage for a medication is revised), and 3) after a large number of words from the medication.

 {\bf Other Variations:} Considering various models' performance (without pretraining) and the resource constraint, we choose ELMo and BERT embeddings to analyze the effects of pretraining the encoder.
 When the network's encoder (and embedding) is pretrained with the summarization task, we 1) see a small decrease in the average number of iterations required for training, 2) improvement in individual performances of all models for both the sub-tasks, and 3) get best performance metrics across all variations, refer to Table \ref{tab:main-r}.
 Both in terms of performance and the training speed, there is no clear winner between shared and multi-decoder approaches.
-Medication tagging and data augmentation increase the best-performing model's ROUGE-1 F1 score by $\sim$1.5 for the Dosage extraction task.
+Medication tagging and data augmentation increase the best-performing model's ROUGE-1 F1 score by $\approx$1.5 for the Dosage extraction task.